 Universal rules

-🟥 Cheating using third-party software, scripts, macros, etc. is strictly forbidden.
+π₯ Cheating using third-party software, scripts, macros, etc. is strictly forbidden.

-🟨 Toxic behaviour is not tolerated.
-We apply some leniency for banter and more “provocative” tones as part of competition, but there are limits, and the players on the receiving end need to be fine with it.
+π¨ Toxic behaviour is not tolerated.
+We apply some leniency for banter and more βprovocativeβ tones as part of competition, but there are limits, and the players on the receiving end need to be fine with it.
 If you are told to stop, by the other player(s) or by the staff, you need to stop.

-🟨 Submitting false reports is not allowed.
+π¨ Submitting false reports is not allowed.

-🟨 Breaking tournament format can be punishable.
+π¨ Breaking tournament format can be punishable.
 Some tournaments involve specific rules (e.g. players must select a specific combo), and players are asked to pay close attention to such rules.
 Any confusion should be brought to the attention of Tournament Hosts.

-🟨 Leaving a tournament in the finals or semi-finals (or equivalent) is punishable, as it deprives other players from competing in late stages.
+π¨ Leaving a tournament in the finals or semi-finals (or equivalent) is punishable, as it deprives other players from competing in late stages.
 Repeatedly registering and failing to show up may also lead to punishment.

 Whoever was best ranked in the previous round gets priority over the choice of skin.
 Tie-break rules in place for the previous round apply.
 Does not apply to finals if they are anonymous, nor to the first tournament match (coin toss if needed).

-It is possible to join a tournament that already started, as long as nobody has been eliminated yet (no-shows excluded).
+It is possible to join a tournament that has already started, as long as nobody has been eliminated yet (no-shows excluded).
 In that case, the player will be placed in the worst possible situation, e.g. in the room closest to elimination.

 Rewards for the tournament go to the account that played the tournament.

 Reports for alleged rule-breaking will be reviewed by Tournament Hosts, potentially with the help of several additional expert players not involved in the situation.
+Tournament hosts directly involved into the report should not be part of decision making if possible.
+Reporting false violations may result in penalties π¨.

 In unprecedented or unplanned situations, the Tournament crew will discuss and aim to make the best possible decision.
 Extreme situations may require live adjustments to the current rules.
 The tournament rules will be updated as soon as possible to ensure the best experience for all players.
+Rules cannot cover every situation, that wording of the rules cannot be taken blindly or literally in order to push an unfair/illogical resolution, and that situations are assessed case by case.

 The tournament crew reserves the right to make live adjustments to specific tournament rules and formats, if game-breaking issues are discovered during the tournament.
 This should be seen as an extraordinary measure, and any such changes must be openly discussed with the tournament players before implementation.